apache/yetus/asf-site-src/source/yetus-docker-image.html.md

 <!-- /MarkdownTOC -->

-While not official releases, the Apache Yetus project makes available two types of images on hub.docker.com:
+While not official releases, the Apache Yetus project makes available two types of images available via the GitHub Container Registry:

-* apache/yetus-base
+* ghcr.io/apache/yetus-base

   This image is the same as the 'built-in' Dockerfile when `--docker` is used without `--dockerfile`  on the precommit command line.
 It includes all of the pre-requisites as needed by the various Apache Yetus components.
 It is located in `precommit/src/main/shell/test-patch-docker/`.

-* apache/yetus
+* ghcr.io/apache/yetus

   This image is the same as apache/yetus-base but includes a pre-built version of Apache Yetus as part of the base OS image.
 In other words, qbt, releasedocmaker, shelldocs, test-patch, etc., are in /usr/bin and available in the default path.
 It is generated from the Dockerfile located in the root of the source and is built with the options provided in the hooks directory.